Dental care - child

 - Teach your child how to play safe and what to do if a tooth is broken or knocked out.
 If you act quickly, you can often save the tooth.

-- When the child reaches the teens, braces or extractions may be needed to prevent long-term problems.
+- Your child may need orthodontic treatment to prevent long-term problems.